The only way to change others is to change ourselves first.

 Meaning

-The core message is that personal transformation is the most powerful catalyst for influencing the people around you.
+The author’s message is that personal transformation is the most powerful catalyst for influencing the people around you.
 It’s about leading by example, not by command.

 Explanation

-Let me break this down for you.
 For years, I used to think that if I just explained my point clearly enough, or pushed hard enough, people would fall in line.
 It was exhausting.
-This quote flips that entire dynamic.
-It’s not about manipulating others; it’s about modeling the behavior you want to see.
+This quote changes that entire dynamic.
+It’s not about manipulating others, it’s about modeling the behavior you want to see.
 When you become more patient, you give others permission to be patient.
 When you start listening, you create a space where others feel heard and start listening back.
 It’s a subtle, almost gravitational pull.
 Your change shifts the entire ecosystem.
 It’s the ultimate leverage.

 Reading Level56